The Duat Text Editor

 .
 This

-function sets the form with the given name on the left to the argument on the
+function sets the form on the left to the value on the right.
+This value can be

 - A